DoHuy/stream-adapter/README.md

 make
 ```

-Obtain a Veritone user token and set it as an environment variable.
+Obtain a user token and set it as an environment variable.
 Also, set your Kafka broker addresses, Github user token, payload and an output topic, partition and prefix:

 ```
-export VERITONE_API_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXX
+export API_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXX
 export GITHUB_ACCESS_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXX
 export KAFKA_BROKERS=kafka1:9092,kafka2:9092
 export STREAM_OUTPUT_TOPIC=stream_1:0:1234abcd__